JSBreet/GCDCourseProject/README.md

 #### Step 4: Name the Variables
 The code corresponding to step 4 will:

-- store the names of the features that have the mean (mean()) and standard deviation (std()) in their names
+- store the names of the features that mention the mean (mean()) and standard deviation (std()) in their names
 - replace the columnames of the complete dataset (X_complete) with these names, including the name "Activity" for the activity variable

 #### Step 5: Create the New Tidy Dataset
 The code corresponding to step 5 will:

-- load the two datasets that contain the subject numbers corresponding to observations into R
+- load the two datasets that contain the subject numbers into R
 - merge these two datasets so that one variable is created containing all the subject numbers corresponding to the observations in the complete dataset (X_complete)
 - add this variable to the complete dataset (X_complete) and name it "Subject"
 - use the dplyr package to group the complete dataset by subject and activity